-Please join the UNC Cancer Network for an online, interactive telehealth lecture with Jenny Hanspal, RN, BNS, OCN, and Cindy Rogers.
-They will discuss and share those resources that they find to be most helpful for cancer patients, during and after treatment.
-They will also provide tips on finding credible cancer information on the internet.
-Lunch and Learn lectures are geared toward cancer patients, survivors, family, friends, and care givers/supports but anyone interested in learning more about cancer is welcome to join us.
-Every lecture has a question and answer (Q & A) section at the end so feel free to ask the presenters for clarification or more information!
-While these lectures are viewable online, we recommend watching them at one of our Lunch and Learn sites.
+Please join the UNC Cancer Network and the NC Community Colleges for an online, interactive oncology lecture with Meredith Moyers, MS, RD, LDN, that will address the role of nutrition in cancer prevention, treatment, and survivorship.
+Every lecture has a question and answer section at the end, so feel free to ask the presenters for clarification or more information.
+While these lectures are viewable online, we recommend watching them at a participating North Carolina Community College site.
 Please contact us for more information and for assistance locating a site near you.

-Please join the UNC Cancer Network for an online telehealth lecture with Federico Innocenti, MD, PhD.
-Med/Surg lectures offer ANCC, ASRT, & CME continuing education credit (upon approval) for eligible participants.
+Please join the UNC Cancer Network for an online telehealth lecture with Geni Eng, MPH, DrPH; Jennifer Schaal, MD; Beth Smith, RN, MSN, NE-BC.
+RN/Allied Health lectures offer ANCC and ASRT continuing education credits (upon approval) for eligible participants.
 While we invite anyone interested to view our lectures, participants wishing to obtain credit should be connected to a physical site with a coordinator.
 Please contact us for more information and to be connected with your site coordinator.

 Join us for the UNC-Duke Viral Oncology and AIDS Malignancy Symposium, featuring Frederick Wang, MD, Brigham and Women's Hospital, Sallie Permar, MD, PhD, Duke Global Health Institute, and Corey Casper, MD, MPH, Fred Hutchinson Cancer Research Center.